 - A tendency to seek out human-style pet products;

-- The aging pet population (which increases the need for
+- The aging pet population (which increases the need for healthier products); and

 - The high level of new product development.